What is Myopia?

 Myopia in children is usually treated by wearing eyeglasses or contact lenses.
 Sometimes the condition stabilizes by the time a child reaches adulthood, but other times, the nearsightedness continues to get progressively worse.
 Progressive myopia is usually caused by the eyeball shape growing longer with time.

-Progressive myopia is increasing globally at an alarming rate1 and people with progressive myopia are at a higher risk for developing eye health problems later in life including glaucoma, cataracts, macular degeneration, or retinal detachment.
+People with progressive myopia are at a higher risk for developing eye health problems later in life including glaucoma, cataracts, macular degeneration, or retinal detachment.

 What is Myopia Control?

-At Vision Center LTD, we are certified providers of MiSight®1 day contact lenses.
-MiSight contact lenses are the first and only soft contact lenses that are FDA approved* to slow the progression of myopia in children 8-12 years of age at initiation of treatment.
+At Vision Center LTD, we are certified providers of MiSight® 1 day contact lenses.
+MiSight® contact lenses are the first and only soft contact lenses that are FDA-approved* to slow the progression of myopia in children 8-12 years of age at initiation of treatment.
 That means that they’ve been comprehensively tested over an extended period and have met all the safety criteria required by the Food and Drug Administration (FDA).

 Myopia Control in Shelton and Waterbury